✓ Updated February 2026

 Essential Travel Tips

 Pack layers, no matter the season!
-The elevation changes drastically mean you can experience cool mornings, warm afternoons, and chilly evenings all in one day.
-Think a t-shirt, a fleece or sweater, and a waterproof jacket – you'll thank yourself when you're enjoying a sunrise hike or a sudden mountain shower.
+The elevation changes dramatically along the Parkway, meaning it can be cool and foggy at overlooks even on a warm summer day.
+Think t-shirts, a fleece or sweater, and a waterproof jacket – you'll thank me when you're enjoying sunrise at an exposed peak.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.